kevinpez/mikrotik-cursor-mcp/CONTRIBUTING.md

 Your test file should:
 - Use testcontainers to spin up a real MikroTik RouterOS container
 - Follow the existing test structure and naming conventions
-- Test complete workflows (create, read, update, delete operations)
+- Test complete operations (create, read, update, delete operations)
 - Include proper cleanup to ensure tests are isolated
 - Use the `@pytest.mark.integration` decorator